Scott8586/automated-incremental-backups/README.md

 we have in the previous backup, instead a hardlink is created for each unmodified file (and folder) to the previous backup.
 (Don't know what a hardlink is?
-Don't worry, just think of it like the same file at two places, remove one and the "other" gets removed too.)
-This is so that we won't use more space that we need to on our hard drive.
+Don't worry, just think of it like the same file at two places, change one and the "other" gets changed too.)
+This is so that we won't use more space that we need to on our hard drive, and having two copies of the same file is pointless.
 All this happens thanks to `rsync`.

 This program also creates a logfile in `/backup/location/backup.log` that logs what is going on, this is useful when automatin this program, see Usage example below.

 ## Usage example